tristabug/eventory/README.md

 ---

 # Unit Tests
 Run the application's unit tests within the docker container.
+This currently expects a *working* MongoDB.

 1. Navigate to the eventory directory.
 Then build and start the docker image and container.
         ```